 Instruction to Editor: Please modify subclause 9.11 (@REVmc D0.3) as follows:

-An A-MSDU shall contain only MSDUs whose DA and SA parameter values map to the same RA and TA values.
+An A-MSDU shall contain only MSDUs whose DA and SA parameter values map to the same RA and TA values, unless it is generated by a S1G STA that follows the procedures described in 9.32n (Relay operation) and in 9.33a (LOTS operation).

 A STA that has a value of false for dot11HighthroughputOptionImplemented shall not transmit an A-MSDU.
 A STA shall not transmit an A-MSDU to a STA from which it has not received a frame containing an HT Capabilities element.

+A S1G STA shall use the Dynamic A-MSDU subframe format (see 8.7.4 Dynamic A-MSDU format).
+The DA Present and SA Present subfields in the Subframe Control field of each Dynamic A-MSDU subframe shall be set to 1 unless a LOTS operation is activated as described in 9.33a (LOTS operation).

 Support for the reception of an A-MSDU, where the A-MSDU is carried in a QoS data MPDU with Ack Policy equal to Normal Ack and the A-MSDU is not aggregated within an A-MPDU, is mandatory for an HT STA.